-By definition, social proof or informational social influence is a psychological phenomenon where people conform to others’ actions under the assumption that those actions are reflective of the correct behavior.
-It is one of the most potent drivers of people’s everyday behavior.
+The term “social proof” or “informational social influence” describes a psychological phenomenon where people conform to others’ actions under the assumption that those actions are reflective of the correct behavior.
+In fact, social proof is one of the most powerful drivers of everyday behavior.

 In this article, we will look at

 - Ways to improve business with social proof

 - Where to place social proof in sales emails

 What is social proof?

 When it comes to getting the word out there about a company, there are different types of social proof.
 These can include expert, celebrity, and user opinions, the crowd’s wisdom, the wisdom of friends, and certification.

 Expert social proof is when an expert in a specific industry recommends a company’s products or services or is associated with a brand.
 A celebrity or influencer gives you social proof when they endorse products and services through their social media channels or word-of-mouth.
 User social proof when existing customers recommend a company based on their personal experience with it.
 Other types of social proof include a large group of people endorsing a brand, friends approving a product, and a company getting a stamp of approval from an authoritative figure in the industry.

 Public relations can help you generate social proof and get the word out there about your company.
 Even so, sometimes companies have all the necessary information and tools but struggle to turn this into an effective PR strategy.
 If this is you, and you’d like to achieve adequate media coverage without the stress of putting together a whole campaign, then you can hire PR agencies and professionals like Pressfarm to help with all of your PR needs.

 With a team of expert writers, PR professionals, and certified designers, Pressfarm can help you create quality content that attracts media coverage and inspires a wide audience.
 With a newsworthy press release, some engaging guest posts, and a creative media kit, you can build a memorable brand image and make heads turn.